 There are fees for entering a Trust Deed with us and these follow a set structure depending on your individual circumstances.
 You will receive full information once it’s been agreed that a Trust Deed is suitable for you.
 Your fees won't affect how much you pay.
 You will still only ever pay as much as you can realistically afford each month.
 We simply take our fee from each monthly payment you make, to cover the service we provide.
 Learn more about the fees for our debt solutions.

 Will a Trust Deed affect my credit rating?

 Like most debt solutions, a Trust Deed will have an impact on your credit rating in the medium to long term.
-Your name will appear on the Register of Insolvencies and your Trust Deed will be visible to future lenders on your credit score for up to six years after it starts, and obtaining further credit will be more difficult in the medium to long term.
+Your name will appear on the Register of Insolvencies and your Trust Deed will be visible to future lenders on your credit score for up to six years after it starts, and obtaining further credit will be more difficult.

 Part of your Trust Deed arrangement may include releasing equity in your property.
 You may find it difficult to remortgage, or have to pay a higher rate of interest, due to your Trust Deed’s impact on your credit rating.
-If you are unable to release equity, you may have to make additional monthly repayments for up to 12 months.
+If you are unable to release equity, you may have to make additional monthly repayments, which will extend the term of your Trust Deed.

 What are the alternatives to a Scottish Trust Deed?

 If a Trust Deed isn't right for you, we offer several other debt solutions that could help.
 These include: